hoodieblanket/learningJourney/Material/Linux Debian/overTheWire.md

 `du fileordirectory` will tell you the estimated size of the file or directory recursively.\
 `find whatever` is used to find a particular file or directory. use the man pages for explanation `man find`\
 `cat filename` cat is used to concatenate files and print on the standard output for example if a standard text file is used then it will print the file into the terminal\
 `grep` is useful for searching documents for patterns.
-In combination of the options `-w # when searching for WHOLE words with no variations` or `-i # when searching regardless of case sensitivity`.
+In combination of the options `-w # when searching for WHOLE words with no variations` or `-i # when searching regardless of case sensitivity`.\
+`sort` is useful dealing with large data sets and you want to organise the data in a certain way.
+To illustrate, if you wanted to organise the data to be grouped `-R` and to ignore upperlower case `-f`.

 **_"Find" Can Be Difficult to use_**\
 `find` is difficult if you don't know exactly what you are trying to find.
 For example using `find . -readable \! -executable -type f -size 1033c` the .(dot) will indicate to start searching from the current directory and any child directories. the *-readable \! -executable* just tells the terminal that the file is readable but not executable.
 Type specifies what type I am searching for (use *man find* pages to see all the options) and Size just specifies the size and the suffix specifies the category (i.e bytes)\